nicholsons/about/2024ideas.md

 Create 2-3 auto generated versions.
 Compare them to the students work.
 Critically review against design principles?

-## 3. AI to generate infographics/charts
+## 3. AI to generate infographics/charts for dashboards

+This is a very vague concept, may not be suitable or feasible.

 To what extent can AI tools be used to create infographics and charts for a Dash or Streamlit app?